 The exhilarating growth and increasing dependency of customers to do multiple tasks using the devices will add to the excitement of investing in IoT start-ups.

 You’re probably thinking – what’s in store for Internet of Things in the future.
 Maybe it is ingestible and implantable things that will mark the next stage of transformation, after portable and wearable technology or maybe something even more extraordinary?
-Well, there is a lot more in store, such as – devices implanted in the brain to control and lessen chronic pain, depression or even schizophrenia; ingestible sensors to understand lifestyle behaviours, smart mirrors that will analyse one’s face and call the doctor if found sick, smart ATM machines with security cameras, smart forks that will assist you in eating, and smart beds that will turn off the lights when everyone is sleeping.
+Well, there is a lot more in store, such as – devices implanted in the brain to control and lessen chronic pain, depression or even schizophrenia; ingestible sensors to understand lifestyle behaviors, smart mirrors that will analyze one’s face and call the doctor if found sick, smart ATM machines with security cameras, smart forks that will assist you in eating, and smart beds that will turn off the lights when everyone is sleeping.

 Hence, there is neither a slowing down in IoT investments nor a diminution of customers who are obsessed with the next big innovation in the IoT world to make their lives better.
 The trend will continue and bring real security and confidence in the new-fangled developments to enable IoT to emerge as a BIG technology frontier again.